-The Broadvision art/science project offers students across the university a range of opportunities for art/science collaborative research and interdisciplinary learning.
-Since 2010, the project has produced exhibitions, published books and articles, and presented at international conferences, festivals and symposiums.
+The Broad Vision art/science project began in 2010, offering students across the university a range of extracurricular opportunities for art/science collaborative research and interdisciplinary learning.
+Since then, the project has produced exhibitions, published books and articles, and presented at international conferences, festivals and symposiums.

 Participating courses to date include photographic arts, photography and digital imaging, clinical photography, biotechnology, illustration, psychology, human and medical sciences, biological sciences, multimedia computing, interactive product design, animation, cognitive science, molecular biology and genetics, and physiology and pharmacology.